zkhr/blog/panels/blog-010-2022-epilogue.md

 First, in no particular order, are some runner ups.
 Games I still enjoyed, but didn't make the cut:
-<span class="link" data-x="2" data-y="-2">pokémon scarlet</span> the latest
+<a class="link" data-x="2" data-y="-2">pokémon scarlet</a> the latest entry in
-entry in the long-running pokémon franchise, the tactical rpg [Triangle Strategy](https://store.steampowered.com/app/1850510/TRIANGLE_STRATEGY/) with the Octopath-like HD-2D visual style, the short innovative solitaire village builder
+the long-running pokémon franchise, the tactical rpg [Triangle Strategy](https://store.steampowered.com/app/1850510/TRIANGLE_STRATEGY/) with the Octopath-like HD-2D visual style, the short innovative solitaire village builder